 Driving from El Calafate and El Chalten to Torres del Paine

 It takes a bit more than 4,5 hours to get from El Calafate to Torres del Paine Welcome centre by car.
-It takes a bit more than 4 hours to get from El Calafate to the Laguna Amarga entrance of Torres del Paine.
+It takes a bit more than 4 hours to get from El Calafate to the Laguna Amarga entrance.

 When coming from El Calafate, we were advised to go to Esperanza on the road nr 5 and then nr 7.
 Gerson from Adel rent a car advised us not to continue on the road nr 40, although it kind of looks like a shortcut, because the road is really bad.
 Plus, there’s a gas station in Esperanza where you can refuel.